-After your surgery it is important to maintain a correct posture to allow your back to heal correctly and reduce your pain.
+After your surgery it is important to maintain a correct posture to allow your spine to heal correctly and reduce your pain.
 We advise you to keep an upright posture at all times with your shoulders relaxed.

-To reduce the amount of force going through your spine we suggest you do not sit or stand in one position for long time periods and change position every 30 - 40 minutes.
+To reduce the amount of force going through your spine we suggest you do not sit for longer than 30 minutes at a time or stand in one position for long periods for the first 6 weeks.